oauth2-proxy/oauth2-proxy/docs/configuration/configuration.md

   -ssl-insecure-skip-verify: skip validation of certificates presented when using HTTPS
-  -standard-logging: Log standard runtime information (default true) -standard-logging-format string: Template for standard log lines (see "Logging Configuration" paragraph below) -tls-cert string: path to certificate file
-  -tls-key string: path to private key file
-  -upstream value: the http url(s) of the upstream endpoint or file:// paths for static files.
+  -standard-logging: Log standard runtime information (default true) -standard-logging-format string: Template for standard log lines (see "Logging Configuration" paragraph below) -tls-cert-file string: path to certificate file -tls-key-file string: path to private key file -upstream value: the http url(s) of the upstream endpoint or file:// paths for static files.
 Routing is based on the path -validate-url string: Access token validation endpoint
   -version: print version string